There are so many shampoo products available and so much information out there, I thought this page might help sort out the mess.

 Knowing that, the solution is fairly straight forward:

 1. Use a shampoo designed to remove crust, scales, and oils first.
-One of the best shampoos for this is coal tar sulfur.
+One of the best shampoos for this are ones containing coal tar & sulfur.
 Other choices include Benzoyl Peroxide based shampoos.
-Both of these shampoos are somewhat harsh and drying but work well and also are anti-itch.
+Both of these types of shampoos are somewhat harsh and drying but work well at removing surface crust and scales.
+This tends to be very soothing to the pet and allows the medicated shampoo that follows to penetrate deep enough into the skin to do an effective job.

-2. Once the skin is cleansed of scale and crust and the pores are clean, then apply a shampoo effective at killing yeast and/or bacteria.
+2. Once the skin is cleansed of scale and crust and the pores are clean, then apply a shampoo effective at killing yeast and bacteria.
 Remember to leave on at least 8 minutes before rinsing.
+Really work the shampoo into the skin.

-Benzoyl Peroxide does a good job of killing bacteria as well as being a good degreaser, but doesn't kill yeast well.
+A lot of medicated shampoos contain Benzoyl Peroxide which does a good job of killing bacteria as well as being a good degreaser, but it doesn't kill yeast well.

 3. This step may not be critical, but because these medicated shampoos are drying to the skin, it would be nice to follow up the medicated shampoos with a moisturizing shampoo.
 Guess what?
 My favorite is Hylyt shampoo.